-Request: Agriculture to Data Centre at Rosbrien
+CE Report Accepted Amendment: Agriculture to Data Centre at Rosbrien

-The urban settlement is targeted for The Limerick Shannon Metropolitan Area is targeted for growth growth under the National Planning under the National Planning Framework (NPF) and Regional Spatial Framework regional planning guidelines, and Economic Strategy (RSES) for the Southern Region. statutory plans as defined above or under The NPF envisages Limerick as the principal focus within the Midthe Planning Guidelines or Planning West Region, with the potential to generate and be the focus of Directives provisions of the Planning and significant employment and housing growth.
-Development Act 2000, as amended.
-The RSES includes a Metropolitan Area Strategic Plan (MASP) for the proper planning and sustainable development of the town and in particular: (i) Is essential to facilitate regeneration The lands are essential to facilitate the provision of a Data Cen and/or expansion of the centre of the urban Within the Metropolitan Area, the area zoned as Limerick's "O settlement Centre" would correspond with the centre of the settlement. (ii) Comprises significant previously These are under-utilised lands. developed and/or under-utilised lands (iii) Is within or adjoining the core of an It is acknowledged that the lands are not within or adjoining the C established or designated urban core. settlement (iv) Will be essential in achieving compact The delivery of development on these lands is essential to ena or sustainable urban growth provision of a Data Centre. (v) There are no suitable alternative lands Suitable alternative lands are not available for a Data Cer for the particular use or development type, elsewhere in areas outside of any flood risk. in areas at lower risk of flooding within or adjoining the core of the urban settlement A flood risk assessment to an appropriate Although not within the mapped CFRAM outlines, there level of detail has been carried out as part watercourses passing through the site.
-This was not included in of the Strategic Environmental CFRAM study of the NIFM so there is additional, unmapped, risk Assessment as part of the developmentsite.
-As this extent of this risk is not understood a precaution plan preparation process, which approach should be adopted and the site retained as wa demonstrates that flood risk to the compatible uses. development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
-Conclusion Having regard to the flood map for the City and Environs and given the associated land requirements for a D Centre, the opportunities for development of lands within the City and Environs for a data centre are restricted
+The Limerick Shannon Metropolitan Area is targeted for growth under the National Planning Framework (NPF) and Regional Spatial and Economic Strategy (RSES) for the Southern Region.
+The NPF envisages Limerick as the principal focus within the Mid- Directives provisions of the Planning and West Region, with the potential to generate and be the focus of cignificant employment and housing growth Development Act 2000, as amended.
+The RSES includes a Metropolitan Area Strategic Plan (MASP) for the Limerick Shannon area.
+The MASP supports the NPF's ambitious growth targets to enable Limerick City to grow by at least 50% to 2040 and to enhance its significant potential to become a city of scale. the particular use or development type is required to achieve the proper planning and sustainable develo opment of the town and in particular: The lands are essential to facilitate the provision of a Data Centre.
+Within the Metropolitan Area, the area zoned as Limerick's "City settlement Centre" would correspond with the centre of the settlement. (ii) Comprises significant previously developed and/or under-utilised lands It is acknowledged that the lands are not within or adjoining the City core. settlement The delivery of development on these lands is essential to enable The delivery of development on these lands is essential to enable provision of a Data Centre.
+Suitable alternative lands are not available for a Data Centre for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement Although not within the mapped CFRAM outlines, there are watercourses passing through the site.
+This was not included in the CFRAM study of the NIFM so there is additional, unmapped, risk on site.
+As this extent of this risk is not understood a precautionary approach should be adopted and the site retained as water demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.